chorus-ai/chorus-extract-upload/README.md

 ### Installation

 The `chorus-upload` tool is a Python package.
 The package can be installed using pip.
 The package requires Python 3.7 or later.
 A virtual environment (venv or conda) is strongly recommended.
+Either Python 3.10 or 3.12 works but the next version will use 3.12.

 1. Create and configure a conda environment:
 ```